tueimage/8qa01/tips_code.md

 You may use Github to work on your code together as a group, so that Github keeps track of which changes are made by whom.
 BUT this adds an extra step to what you need to learn, so it is optional!
 Please ask me in Canvas discussions if you want to try this, and you need more help.

 Instead if you just want to work together on the same files, you might want to look at Google Colab https://colab.research.google.com/, which works similar to Google Docs.
 Here you will need to upload the images every time, or link your Google Drive, so that Google Colab has access to the images.
+Something like Dropbox, SURFDrive or OneDrive might also work for you.
+Decide as a group what works best for you, there is plenty of room for experimentation.

 ## Resources